ghoshavirup0/Whatsapp-ChatBot/README.md

   </ul>
   <br>

+  <b>Steps:</b>
+  1. Just excecute the program and a chrome window will pop up showing a QR Code.
+  2. Open WhatsApp in your mobile device and click on the top right menu (3 dots).
+  3. Click on <b>Linked devices</b> and then click on <b>LINK A DEVICE</b>.
+  4. Scan the code and enjoy the magic.

   <b>NOTE:</b>  Code to process the messages (Machine learning part) is not added right now.
 I am working on optimization and other improvements.
 It will be added soon.